LaunchCodeEducation/lchs/src/chapters/functions/function-output.rst

 .. admonition:: Note

-   Now that we have ``return`` statements in our coding toolbox, if we want to see the value returned by a function, then we must print it AFTER calling the function.
+	A ``return`` statement does not print anything.
+If we want to see the value returned by a function, then we must print it AFTER calling the function.

 .. _draw-square-code: